proxmox/proxmox-backup/docs/administration-guide.rst

 You can then execute all commands without specifying the ``--repository`` option.

-One signle backup is allowed to contain more than one archive.
+One single backup is allowed to contain more than one archive.
 For example, assume you want to backup two disks mounted at ``/mmt/disk1`` and ``/mnt/disk2``:

 .. code-block:: console